thendawg/tfhumandetectionnotify/README.md

 *IMPORTANT* In my infinite wisdom, I didnt think about the fact initially that this is setup for 2 cameras with predefined location names.
 I realize many of you may want to test this with a single camera, so Ive added a second script, (with single appended to the end) for this purpose.
 Simply delete the second url line from config and rename humandetectpushfoldersthreadedsingle.py to humandetectpushfoldersthreaded.py

-In the future, I plane to make number of cameras and the locations name a configurable option.
+In the future, I plan to make number of cameras and the location's name a configurable option.
 This will come with a php interface for easy config in the future :)

 Screenshots -